devtenare/blogMysql/README.md

-# nodejsblog with ejs template engine
+# blog with ejs template engine + mysql
 if you find a bug or better thing please share with me.